TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: : Outlier Control for Activation and Gradients

-As mentioned above, our outlier selection for $\Xv$ is offline, since the outlier channel pattern remains consistent across different inputs and training steps throughout the training, which echoes the observations in~\cite{xiao2023smoothquant}.
+As mentioned above, our outlier selection for $\Xv$ is offline, since outlier patterns are consistent across inputs and steps.
 This consistency enables us to statically select outlier channels at the starting stage of training, removing the need for dynamic adjustments for each input batch or training step.
-Besides, this consistency stabilizes the model structure by fixing the selected channels and aligns the model for inference with the training model.
-Compared to previous outlier selection methods like~\cite{wang2025optimizinglargelanguagemodel}, which require input-specific dynamic adjustments, our static selection method incurs minimal computational overhead in maintaining the outlier structure.
+Besides, this consistency stabilizes the model structure by fixing the selected channels and aligns the model for inference with training.
+Compared to previous outlier selection methods like~\citet{wang2025optimizinglargelanguagemodel}, which require input-specific dynamic adjustments, our static selection method incurs minimal computational overhead in maintaining outlier structure.